bmaupin/mini-civ-5/README.md

 Or:

-1. Go to [Releases](https://github.com/bmaupin/quick-civ-5/releases) and download the `.civ5mod` file
+1. Go to [Releases](https://github.com/bmaupin/mini-civ-5/releases) and download the `.civ5mod` file
-1. Get the version of the mod from [src/Quick Civ 5.modinfo](src/Quick%20Civ%205.modinfo)
+1. Get the version of the mod from [src/Mini Civ 5.modinfo](src/Mini%20Civ%205.modinfo)
    - It's add the end of the `Mod` element, e.g. `version="1"`
-1. Create a new directory named `quick civ 5 (v 1)`
+1. Create a new directory named `Mini Civ 5 (v 1)`
    - 👉 Update the value after `(v ` with the version from the previous step
 1. Extract the contents of the `.civ5mod` file to the directory you created (it's compressed using 7zip)
 1. Move the directory to the mods directory